robOcity/song-play-aws-redshift/README.md

 Staging tables support data ingest from online transaction processing systems (OLTP).
 Here data are extracted from JSON files and inserted into the staging tables using the `copy` command provided by AWS Redshift.
 More on that later.
 Star-schemas are great for supporting analytic workflows utilized by online analytic processing systems (OLAP).

+Derived from the code of the open source PostgreSQL project, Redshift distributes tables allowing for it to operate on the parallel in parallel.
+The distribution style (diststyle  or distkey) can be configured as:

+* even - spreading data evenly among nodes
+* all - an entire copy of the table on every node
+* auto - optimized by Redshift
+* key - stores data with common key values on a node

+Additionally, a sortkey can be provided too that orders the data on each node according the key assigned.
+In Redshift, primary and foreign keys are treated as suggestions to the query processing runtime.

 ![ER Diagram](images/song_play_er_diagram.png)

 ## Running